Our Learning Story

-Our next step was to bring focus to our school goals.
+Our next step in our transitional year was to bring focus to our school goals.
 In reviewing our six existing school goals, we noticed overlap in several areas.
-In an effort to bring alignment and coherence to our work, we identified social emotional learning, innovative learning environment, and communicating student learning as our areas of focus.
-We have pledged to guide our work through a process of inquiry.
-Underpinning these efforts are the compentencies of the Okanagan Peoples' Four Food Chiefs as well as the foundational skills of reading, writing, and numeracy.
+In an effort to bring alignment and coherence to our work, we refined our areas of focus to be social emotional learning, communicating student learning, and inquiry and exploration.
+Supporting these efforts are the competencies of the Okanagan Peoples' Four Food Chiefs as well as the foundational skills of reading, writing, and numeracy.

 We invited artist Mr. Dean Lauze to create a mural in our gym; making reference to our surrounding environment along with our Cougar mascot.